Deputies: Man fatally shot at Orange County apartment complex | Where Orlando Turns First For Breaking News, Weather, and Traffic

-A man was fatally shot Thursday evening at an apartment complex in the Goldenrod neighborhood, the Orange County Sheriff's Office said.
+ORANGE COUNTY, FLORIDA - A 45-year-old man died late Monday after being found shot multiple times at the entrance of an apartment complex in the Oak Ridge neighborhood, the Orange County Sheriff’s Office said.

-Residents reported hearing gunfire shortly before 6:30 p.m. at the SunBay Apartments on Aloma Avenue east of Forsyth Road, Orange County Lt.
+The injured man was found shortly before 10 p.m. lying on Harbor Chase Circle at the entrance of the Oak Arbor apartments on West Oak Ridge Road west of South John Young Parkway, Orange County Lt.
 Darryl Blanford said.

-A man, believed to be between 20 and 35, was found shot in the parking lot and died as he was being taken to Winter Park Memorial Hospital, Blanford said.
+The man, whose identity wasn't released, died while on the way to Orlando Regional Medical Center, Blanford said.

 No other details were given.